What Is Inflammation?

 We’re here for you and can schedule an appointment 24 hours a day, 7 days a week.
 If the office is not open, we can refer you to one of our on call Doctors at your nearby hospital.

-Therefore, some of the bacteria that live in these organs, a portion of it that can become toxic, can end up seeping into the bloodstream and traveling throughout the body.
-Even though all of these microbes aren’t necessarily harmful, the immune system will still view them as a threat.
+Therefore, some of the bacteria that live in these organs, a portion that can become toxic, can end up seeping into the bloodstream and traveling throughout the body.
+Even though these microbes aren’t necessarily harmful, the immune system will still view them as a threat.
 For that reason, it’s more likely to induce inflammation regularly.

 When an individual engages in heavy drinking consumption over a long period can create numerous changes in an individual’s body that could lead to intestinal inflammation.
 Gradually, over this extended period, the inflammation can cause organ dysfunction throughout a person’s body, especially in the brain and liver.